 Here’s a question worth debating: how many movies about American teenagers deal authentically with the teen experience?
 There are certainly plenty, but most teen movies are romanticized, sensationalized, removed into genre territory, and/or starring actors who are clearly older than their characters.
-Not that such mythology need be a bad thing—on the contrary, it can be an enticement.
+Such mythology can be an enticement.
 It’s the reason manic high school comedies are most fun when you’re in middle school, manic college comedies are most fun when you’re in high school, and both get harder and harder to relate to except through nostalgia goggles.
 But how many of the American movies about “teenagers” capture the mess of day-to-day life as an early teen, where people’s most private confusions arc past each other, you have the self-conscious urge to lie about things you really don’t need to lie about, and it’s all mixed in with such mundanity that you may not really realize what you learned until years later?

 To its credit, that seems to be at least partly what Bo Burnham’s Eighth Grade is going for.
 It follows the last week of middle school for Kayla, an awkward and shy girl at precisely the age it’s hardest to be awkward and shy.
 She has a loving, supportive father at precisely the age when loving, supportive parents mortify you.
 She bares her feelings for no one except a social media channel with almost no viewers.
 She and her peers are different from those who came before them chiefly because they’re blessed and cursed with the latest tech.
 And all the while, the new world of high school awaits.